The Complete Guide to Wedding Family Photo Etiquette

 Photo @antonovakseniya

-Here's the reality check you need: each combination takes 2-3 minutes when you factor in gathering people, getting them positioned properly, and taking multiple shots to ensure everyone looks their best.
-If your list has more than 15-20 combinations, you're looking at nearly an hour of family photos.
-That might be completely worth it to you, but be honest about your priorities and timeline constraints.
+The honest reality check: each combination takes two to three minutes when you factor in gathering people, positioning, and taking enough shots to ensure everyone looks their best.
+A list of more than 15–20 combinations means nearly an hour of family photos.
+That may be completely worth it to you — but be honest with yourself about the timeline.
+Number your list in order of priority so that if time runs short, you know exactly what to protect and what to let go of without regret.

-Most importantly, choose your family wranglers wisely.
-These are the people who will help gather family members for each shot, and they can make or break your photo session.
-Pick one organized person from each side of your family - someone who knows everyone, isn't afraid to speak up and direct people, and will actually show up on time.
-Brief them on your list beforehand and make sure they understand the timeline.
+Choose your family wranglers with equal care.
+These are the people who will physically gather family members for each shot, and they can make or break the session.
+Pick one organized, assertive person from each side of the family — someone who knows everyone, isn’t afraid to raise their voice and direct people, and will show up on time.
+Brief them on your list before the day.
+Your wranglers should be natural leaders who can stay calm under pressure and who aren’t in so many of the photos themselves that they can’t help with logistics.

 Navigating Complex Family Dynamics Like a Pro